 - hired persons.
 The retention period with regard to the personal details of persons hired by ICT is seven years as per the statutory retention obligation.

-- Prospects.
-The retention period with regard to personal data of prospects of ICT is three years.
+- The retention period with regard to personal data of prospects of ICT is three years.

-If personal data is shared outside the Netherlands, we will only do so if and insofar as this is legally permitted.
+If personal data is shared outside the European Union, we will only do so if and insofar as this is legally permitted.
 This means, for example, that processors of our personal data outside the European Union are asked to draw up so-called “Standard/Model Contractual Clauses”.

 Obviously, we ask our data processors to store the personal data that is processed on our behalf on servers that are located within the European Union.

 How do we protect your personal data?

 ICT does everything necessary to protect your personal data.
 To this end, ICT has developed an information security policy based on ISO27001.
 The Information Security Policy is checked several times a year by an independent authority and an ISO27001 certificate is subsequently issued.
 Part of this policy includes the performance of a risk analysis for each system where data is collected.
 Based on this risk profile, ICT has identified specific measures that include Multi Way Authentication and encryption.

 In addition to technical protection, people are also important.
 All our employees have a confidentiality clause in their contract.
 ICT also invests significantly in raising employee awareness in the area of information security and data privacy.
 For example, several e-learning modules are available, knowledge sessions are held regularly, and a phishing test is regularly conducted to ensure that our employees remain alert.

 We also keep our suppliers vigilant in this area.
 Again on the basis of risk, it is determined that like us, suppliers must have an information security policy that is tested by an independent body.